How to Get Global Trending Tweets from X

 Clamp count on both the client and server side so user input always stays within the documented 1 to 100 range.

-- Brand and competitor analysis: Track how a brand, product, or category appears inside trending conversations.
+- Brand and competitor tracking: Watch how a product, company, or category appears inside trending conversations.

-- Editorial planning: Feed trending tweets into editors or LLM summarizers for story ideas.
+- Editorial planning: Feed the top posts into editors or LLM summarizers to find story angles.

-is_paid_promotionwith engagement metrics to identify commercial signals in trending content. - Finance and crypto monitoring: Watch cashtags, project names, exchanges, and policy-related trends.
+is_paid_promotionwith engagement metrics to separate organic conversation from commercial signals. - Finance and crypto monitoring: Track cashtags, project names, exchanges, and policy-related discussion across regions.

 - Cache